 Given the problems of peer review, some have proposed eliminating it.
 One alternative would be distributing the available funding equally to all qualified researchers without any selection so that everyone would receive the same amount of money.

 It would preserve the time spent by scientists on evaluating and writing applications and eliminate bias.
-An analysis of the amount of public funding that researchers would receive over five years in the Peer-reviewed UK 1.89 million, the Netherlands, and the USA suggests that equalitarian distribution of funds would give each scientist enough money for research and travel costs but not enough to support large and expensive research projects.
+An analysis of the amount of public funding that researchers would receive over five years in the peer-reviewed UK NHS 1.89mmillion, the Netherlands, and the USA suggests that equalitarian distribution of funds would give each scientist enough money for research and travel costs but not enough to support large and expensive research projects.

-Some allocation agencies ask peer reviewers to focus only on applicants’ past versions rather than judging the validity of the suggested projects, with the idea that past success is the best predictor of future performance.
+Some allocation agencies ask peer reviewers to focus only on applicants’ past versions rather than judging the validity of the suggested projects.
+With the idea that past success is the best predictor of future performance.
 The MacArthur Fellows Program in the USA uses this method for funding projects in all areas.
-This method can also help to reduce conservatism because scientists wanting to change fields or applicants with unconventional ideas can be funded based on their past performance.
+This method can also help to reduce conservatism because scientists wanting to change fields or applicants with unconventional ideas can fund based on their past performance.

-One proposal that has gained popularity in recent years is partial randomization, which complements traditional peer review with a lottery for a limited selection of applications.
-After selecting the top applications to be funded and those not, the remaining applications are all equally good and would be funded if there were enough money.
+One proposal that has gained popularity in recent years is partial randomization.
+Which complements traditional peer review with a lottery for a limited selection of applications.
+After selecting the top applications to fund and those not.
+The remaining applications are all equally good and would fund if there were enough money.

-Reviewers are faced with the difficult task of selecting among these, which increases the risk of arbitrary decisions not based on scientific criteria.
+Reviewers faced the difficult task of selecting among these.
+Which increases the risk of arbitrary decisions not based on scientific criteria.
 It also increases the risk of bias.
 A draw would provide an unbiased measure of fairness and might limit applicants’ expectations of the objectivity of the peer‐review process.